petroemil/Rx.Book/Draft.md

 A simplified version of this is the `Merge()` operator that has only 2 overloads and it will only do the "merging" part of the `SelectMany()` operator.
 It will just take a couple of already existing (but not necessarily active) streams and merge them (in contrary to the `SelectMany()` that creates the many streams as part of its logic).

-The `Merge()` operator has an overload where you can specify a number that will limit the maximum number of concurrent subscribtions to the underlying sub-streams.
+The `Merge()` operator has an overload where you can specify a number that will limit the maximum number of concurrent subscriptions to the underlying sub-streams.

 You can also think about the connection between `SelectMany()` and `Merge()` in a way that you can represent the functionality of `SelectMany()` with the combination of the `Select()` and `Merge()` operators.